What Does the Garda Recruitment Process Involve?

 Stage 1 - Garda Online Assessments

-Applicants were firstly invited to complete a series of online assessments.
-These assessments could be completed at home on a laptop or PC.
+Applicants are firstly invited to complete a series of online assessments.
+These assessments are completed at home / in an unsupervised environment on a laptop or PC.
+See here for how to prepare for Stage 1 of the Garda Campaign.

 Stage 2 - The Assessment Centre